ppy/osu-wiki/wiki/Beatmap_Editor/Compose/en.md

 **Your construction toolkit, made for DIY (do it yourself).**

-**Please note that in the osu!'s default notes, hitsounds works differently in osu!mania.**
+**Please note that in osu!, default note hitsounds work differently than in osu!mania.**

 - Adding clap on a notes will play `hitclap` + `hitnormal` sound on hit while in osu!mania: will only play `hitclap` sound on hit